iterorganization/L2G/doc/source/code_documentation.rst

 =====================

 The main class that is used for running FLT.
-It is equipped with functions for loading input data, setting parameters, running FLT and post-compute application of heat load maps.
+It is equipped with functions for loading input mesh data, equilibrium data, setting parameters, running FLT and post-compute application of heat load maps.

 .. autoclass:: l2g.comp.FieldLineTracer
    :members:
    :undoc-members:
    :private-members:

 Settings classes
 ================

-This module holds all settings that are and will be introduced to control the flow of a FLT study.
+This module holds all settings and parameters the user can set.

+Parameters are settings that affect the numerical aspect.

 .. autoclass:: l2g.settings.Parameters
    :members:
    :undoc-members:
    :private-members:

+Options are settings that affect the global behaviour (i.e., activating RT or not).

 .. autoclass:: l2g.settings.Options
    :members: